mit-cml/yrtoolkit/yr/tutorials/HistoricalAdvisor.md

 When the Get Advice button is clicked
 * Start the <stong>Notifier</stong> telling the user that the app is working on the task
-* Set the <strong>ChatBot.System</strong> to a prompt like:
+* Create a prompt like:
-	<em>“You are [selected character].
+	<strong><em>“You are [selected character].
 Based on everything you know about [selected character]’s personality and life experience, answer the questions and give advice clearly and concisely as if this personality would answer or give advice.
 Do NOT make up stuff.
 Be truthful to the character.
 Chat with the mannerisms and in the style of the character.
-Start by stating what character you are and give some background information.”</em>
+Start by stating what character you are and give some background information.”</em></strong>
-* Have the <strong>ChatBot</strong> send the user’s question to the LLM.
+* Have the <strong>ChatBot</strong> send the user’s question to the LLM along with the above prompt.

 <hint markdown="block" title="Solution">